Healthplan Spain

 Summary Table – Scanner Rollout in Spain

-AirportNew 3D Scanners Active?100ml Liquid Limit Lifted?
+AirportNew 3D Scanners Active?100ml Limit Lifted?

 Madrid Barajas Yes Yes